Luogotenente: Lieutenant General of the Kingdom

 Prince Umberto in May 1944, a month before his appointment as "Lieutenant General of the Kingdom."

 During World War II, Italy surrendered to the Allies on 8 September 1943 and switched to the Allied side.
 The Kingdom of Italy's support for Italian fascism before the surrender and its choices thereafter had made the House of Savoy unpopular in Italy by the spring of 1944, leading to growing sentiment for King Victor Emmanuel III's abdication and even for the replacement of the monarchy with a republic; in fact, the leaders of anti-fascist Italian political parties desired the abdication of Victor Emmanuel, the renunciation of the throne by his son Crown prince Umberto, former Prince of Piedmont, and the immediate appointment of a civil regent.
 In the spring of 1944, Victor Emmanuel reached a compromise agreement – supported by former president of the Chamber of Deputies and future president of the Italian Republic Enrico De Nicola — with the National Liberation Committee (Comitato di Liberazione Nazionale), to "freeze" the institutional question about the future government of Italy until the end of World War II and the concurrent Italian Civil War between the Kingdom of Italy and the Italian Social Republic.
-Under this agreement, Victor Emmanuel III retired to private life on 5 June 1944, remaining king but appointing his son Umberto, former Prince of Piedmont and heir to the throne, to serve as regent, exercising the prerogatives of the sovereign without holding the title of king.
+Under this agreement, Victor Emmanuel III retired to private life on 5 June 1944, remaining king but appointing his son Umberto to serve as regent, exercising the prerogatives of the sovereign without holding the title of king.

 Although Victor Emmanuel's signed appointment decree contained the traditional wording "Appointment of HRH [His Royal Highness] Umberto of Savoy, Prince of Piedmont, as Lieutenant General of the King," Umberto assumed the title of "Lieutenant General of the Kingdom" (Luogotenente generale del Regno) instead of "King's Lieutenant," as always used in the past.
 This choice was made to underline both Umberto's greater powers as lieutenant – unlike previous lieutenants, he was not subordinate to the king – and that the maintenance of the monarchy or the transition to a republican regime would be implemented freely, without the need to consult with or remove the king.
 The title of "Lieutenant General of the Kingdom," rather than of the king, also rooted Umberto's role more with the Italian state than with the monarchy.